-CORPORATE GOVERNANCE DISCLOSURE REQUIREMENT COMMENTS Following-up on matters discussed at committee meetings, if an when necessary; and Reporting to the Chair of the Board and the Board. (b) Disclose whether or not the Board and CEO have developed a written position description for the CEO.
+CORPORATE GOVERNANCE DISCLOSURE REQUIREMENT COMMENTS Following-up on matters discussed at committee meetings, if and when necessary; and Reporting to the Chair of the Board and the Board. (b) Disclose whether or not the Board and CEO have developed a written position description for the CEO.
 If the Board and CEO have not developed such a position description, briefly describe how the Board delineates the role and responsibilities of the CEO.
 The Board and the CEO have not developed a written position description for the CEO.
-However, the Board set the following expectations with respect to the role and responsibilities of the individual currently holding the position of President and Chief Executive Officer - Representing the Corporation vis-à-vis shareholders and member of the public; - Implementing and driving the Corporation's strategy; - Understanding of the biopharmaceutical and pharmaceutical industry on a global basis (sales, marketing and market access); - Supervising the activities related to the commercialization of the Corporation's products in the United States, Europe and Canada; - Supervising the activities related to research and development programs; - Canvassing the potential acquisition or in-licensing of new products and supervising the negotiation of agreements related to such transactions; - Overseeing the control of expenses; - Having leadership skills; - Understanding of finance; - Ensuring compliance with an ethical conduct; - Reporting to the Board; and - Maintaining good relationships with shareholders, employees and members of the public.
+However, the Board set the following expectations with respect to the role and responsibilities of the individual currently holding the position of President and Chief Executive Officer: Representing the Corporation vis-à-vis shareholders and members of the public; Implementing and driving the Corporation's strategy; Understanding of the biopharmaceutical and pharmaceutical industry on a global basis (sales, marketing and market access); Supervising the activities related to the commercialization of the Corporation's products in the United States, Europe and Canada; Supervising the activities related to research and development programs; Canvassing the potential acquisition or in-licensing of new products and supervising the negotiation of agreements related to such transactions; Overseeing the control of expenses; Having leadership skills; Understanding of finance; Ensuring compliance with an ethical conduct; Reporting to the Board; and Maintaining good relationships with shareholders, employees and members of the public.
 All activities conducted by the Corporation that are not conducted in the "normal course of business" of the Corporation are discussed with the Board.
-The Chair of the Board has frequent communications with the President and Chief Executive Officer and is aware of situations that do not qualify as "normal course of business".
-4. (a) Briefly describe what measures the Board takes to orient new members regarding: he role of the Board, its committees and its Directors, and he nature and operation of the issuer's business.
-The Board has a "Director Orientation and Continuing Education Policy" in place for new directors.
-For a description of this policy, se Appendix "B" to this Circular. (b) Briefly describe what measures, if any, the Board takes to provide continuing education for its directors.
+The Chair of the Board has frequent communications with the President and Chief Executive Officer and is aware of situations that do not qualify as "normal course of business". (a) Briefly describe what measures the Board takes to orient new members regarding: The Board has a "Director Orientation and Continuing Education Policy" in place for new directors.
+For a description of this policy, see Appendix "B" to this Circular. (i) the role of the Board, its committees and its Directors, and (ii) the nature and operation of the issuer's business. (b) Briefly describe what measures, if any, the Board takes to provide continuing education for its directors.
 If the Board does not provide continuing education, describe how the Board ensures that its directors maintain the skill and knowledge necessary to meet their obligations as directors.
-The Board oversees continuing education that is provided to th directors.
-Continuing education is provided in the following form: Articles and books on topics relating to the Corporation's business competitors, corporate governance and regulatory matters ar provided to directors; At Board meetings, members of management are invited to preser on business activities; Consultants offer seminars on various topics relating to th business of the Corporation; Directors attending conferences or seminar addressing relevar topics to the Corporation; Providing directors with published research reports written by healthcare analysts.
+The Board oversees continuing education that is provided to the directors.
+Continuing education is provided in the following form: Articles and books on topics relating to the Corporation's business, competitors, corporate governance and regulatory matters are provided to directors; At Board meetings, members of management are invited to present on business activities; Consultants offer seminars on various topics relating to the business of the Corporation; Directors attending conferences or seminar addressing relevant topics to the Corporation; Providing directors with published research reports written by healthcare analysts.
 5. (a) Disclose whether or not the Board has adopted a written code for the directors, officers and employees.
-If the Board has adopted a written code: The Board has adopted a Code of Ethics (the "Code") and a polic against corruption of civil servants pursuant to the Foreign Corrup Practices Act (United States) (the "Policy"). (i) disclose how a person may obtain the code; The Code and the Policy are available on the website of the Corporatio at www.theratech.com under the section "Investors - Corporat Governance - Corporate Documents".
+If the Board has adopted a written code: The Board has adopted a Code of Ethics (the "Code") and a policy against corruption of civil servants pursuant to the Foreign Corrupt Practices Act (United States) (the "Policy"). (i) disclose how a person may obtain the code; The Code and the Policy are available on the website of the Corporation at www.theratech.com under the section "Investors - Corporate Governance - Corporate Documents".